DamianWrooby/fishermans-diary/README.md

 - **Firebase**: delivers backend solutions for those who wants to focus on frontend
 - **Typescript**: becomes default choise in 2021
 - **Tailwind.css nad Chakra UI**: I decided not focus on custom graphic design and try utility-first approach

-## Problems resolved

-**Map component rerender** - map rerender resulted in displaying several maps so I had to make sure the map would only be rendered once.
-To achieve this, I passed proper custom props check function into React.memo().
-**Rows sorting in non-english language** - data is stored in English so for correct alphabetical sorting in non-english language I decided to translate data on demand during sorting and then translate back to avoid mixing languages locally in component state
-**Sorting by date** - to achieve correct sorting by date every catch has an additional timestamp field in the database

 ## Upcoming features